Where is Woods & Waters located? Close, but a world away!

 Paddling: We will work with paddlers to improve their technique and help them become more efficient on the water.
 On average, we will paddle between 2–3 miles an hour.
 And depending on wind direction and waves, we may be slower or faster than that.
 Our shortest trip, The Little Dipper, usually covers 3–6 miles.
-Most "Bigger Dipper" half-day trips will average between 3 and 6 miles; full-day trips between 6 and 9 miles (also depends on length of the lunch break).
+Most "Bigger Dipper" half-day trips will average between 6 and 9 miles; "Perfect Day" full-day trips between 10 and 14 miles (also depends on length of the lunch break).
 Don't let mileage estimates scare you — paddling is very different than walking.

-Hiking: Most nature hikes and birding hikes are done at a rambling pace in order to discuss everything around you.
+Hiking: Most nature hikes and birding hikes are done at a rambling pace in order to discuss what's around you.
 At most, you might cover 3 miles in two hours, but most trips will be closer to 1–2 miles in length.
 For birding, you may be staying in one general area depending on bird activity in that vicinity.
-Full-day hikes on Drummond Island or the North Country Trail can be longer and you should be capable of covering 6-8 miles over uneven terrain.
+Full-day hikes on Drummond Island or the North Country Trail can be longer and you should be capable of covering 5-8 miles over uneven terrain.
 We will make rest stops and talk about what we see along the way, but it will be an active day.

 Will I be cold when paddling?

-We supply wet suits when the water is colder and have additional clothing recommendations on the "What to Bring" page, but paddling is an activity and your moving will keep you surprisingly warm.
+We supply wet suits when the water is colder and have additional clothing recommendations on the "Get Ready!" page, but paddling is an activity and your moving will keep you surprisingly warm.
 Even if the air temperature is cooler, just like taking a brisk walk on a chilly day, you might find yourself too warm if you are wearing too heavy a coat or too many layers.
 And the PFD (life jacket) will be like wearing a coat.
 All of our sea kayaks are equipped with seats so you are not sitting directly on the bottom of the boat.
 In Michigan, regardless of the activity, dressing in layers and having some options are always wise.
-All sea kayaks have waterproof hatches that you can stash extra clothing in if needed, but putting your clothes in a waterproof bag is recommended; sit-on-top kayaks will need a waterproof bag (large plastic zip-top bags work well).
+Our sea kayaks have hatches that you can stash extra clothing in if needed, but putting your clothes in a waterproof bag is recommended; sit-on-top kayaks will need a waterproof bag (large plastic zip-top bags work well).
 If we tell you that wet suits are needed, you must wear them for your comfort and most importantly — safety.
-Once the waters warm up in the summer, they are not required but are optional for guests.
+Once the waters warm up in the summer, they are not required, but are always optional for guests.